 Lions are already extinct in 27 out of 55 countries in Africa.
 Only 7 countries: South Africa, Botswana, Kenya, Ethiopia, Tanzania, Zambia, Zimbabwe and are believed to each contain more than 1,000 lions.
 In West Africa there are believed to be only 250 lions left in the wild in the whole of the region.

-There are thought to be at least 8,000 lions in prison camp conditions in 160 game farms across Africa.
-Please see another article on this blog for more on the despicable practice of lion farming in canned hunting which causes tremendous suffering.
-Captive bred lions have a miserable life where lion cubs are taken away from their mother shortly after birth for a life in a prison camp where they are prostituted to tourists for walking and petting until they are a year old when they become fodder for trophy hunters.
+There are thought to be around 10,000 lions in prison camp conditions in game farms across Africa.
+Captive bred lions have a miserable life where lion cubs are taken away from their mother shortly after birth for a life in prison camp conditions where they are prostituted to tourists for walking and petting until they are a year old when they become fodder for trophy hunters.

 The end of canned trophy hunting

 Sanwild Lion Rescue short article on why canned hunting is wrong

 Global roar against South African canned lion hunting

 Did Melissa Bachman and her friends shoot your lion cub